Gosforth: Business

 Many businesses have offices in the Regent Centre complex, near the High Street, as well as other business parks including Gosforth Industrial Estate, located near the Metro train sheds, and Gosforth Business Park, located between Gosforth Park and nearby Longbenton.

 Gosforth houses Jubilee House, the headquarters of the savings and mortgages business of Virgin Money.
-The building was previously known as Northern Rock House, however in 2008 Northern Rock faced huge difficulties in the sub-prime mortgage crisis and was nationalised.
+The building was previously known as Northern Rock House, however in 2008 Northern Rock faced huge difficulties in the subprime mortgage crisis and was nationalised.
 Virgin Money bought Northern Rock from the British Government in 2012 and promised not to make any of the former Northern Rock employees redundant.

 Northern Rock had a landmark tower building, built in the 1960s, which in the 2000s was replaced with a 10-storey office building; Partnership House, as it is now known since being sold by the bank, now houses companies including law firm Clifford Chance and video games developer Ubisoft Reflections.
 Other resident companies of Regent Centre include the National Health Service (NHS).

 Greggs, the largest national retail bakery, originally started with John Gregg's single shop on Gosforth High Street in 1951; initially Greggs was known as Greggs of Gosforth.
 In 1968 Greggs opened their first large-scale bakery on the Gosforth Industrial Estate, but in 2011 moved to a £16.5 million site in Gosforth Business Park on Gosforth Park Way.
 In 2012 the Greggs on the High Street was given a concept makeover depicting their 'Greggs the Bakery' format.

 Procter & Gamble plc formerly had their UK head office in Newcastle, at Hedley House, Gosforth, that was developed in the 1950s.
 The principal building in this complex, Hedley House itself (c.
 1953) was designed by Sidney Burn, staff architect to Thos.
 Hedley & Co., soap manufacturers, in association with consultant architect Anthony Chitty.
 In 1963/64 an addition to the site included a computer block by Sir Basil Spence (1963/64).
 The landscape setting was designed by B. Hackett.
 The 1994 extension to the site (now demolished) won the 1994 New Building Category in the Lord Mayor's Design Awards.
 Procter & Gamble left the site in 2001 to move to Cobalt Business Park, near the eastern city boundary with North Tyneside, and the Gosforth land is now used for residential properties.

 The Sage Group had its headquarters in Newcastle Great Park (in an office complex called "North Park") which is just north of Gosforth in Newcastle; another office complex called Esh Plaza is also located in Newcastle Great Park.
 In 2004 Sage moved its headquarters to this location from a site near Haddricks Mill Roundabout, and moved again to Cobalt Park in 2021.